Structural support: Pinned support

-A pinned support attaches the only web of a beam to a girder called a shear connection.
+A pinned support or hinge support attaches the only web of a beam to a girder called a shear connection.
 The support can exert a force on a member acting in any direction and prevent translational movements, or relative displacement of the member-ends in all directions but cannot prevent any rotational movements.
 Its reaction forces are single linear forces of unknown direction or horizontal and vertical forces which are components of the single force of unknown direction.

 A pinned support is just like a human elbow.
 It can be extended and flexed (rotation), but you cannot move your forearm left to right (translation).
 One benefit of pinned supports is not having internal moment forces and only their axial force playing a big role in designing them.
 However, a single pinned support cannot completely restrain a structure.
 At least two supports are needed to resist the moment.
 Applying in trusses is one frequent way we can use this support.